K. G. Kannabiran

-K G Kannabiran was a human rights activist and a lawyer of the Andhra Pradesh High Court in the Indian state of Andhra Pradesh (AP).
-He was cofounder and National President of People's Union for Civil Liberties (PUCL).
+K G Kannabiran (born 9 November 1929) was a human rights activist and a lawyer of the Andhra Pradesh High Court in the Indian state of Andhra Pradesh.
+He was the cofounder and National President of the People's Union for Civil Liberties.

 Early and personal life

-Kannabiran was born on 9 November 1929, in Madurai, Tamil Nadu, the son of Kandala Gopalaswamy Iyengar, a doctor, and his wife Pankajammal.
-His early education was in Hyderabad and Nellore, and due to this reason, he was always very comfortable speaking Telugu.
+Kannabiran was born in Madurai, Tamil Nadu to Kandala Gopalaswamy Iyengar, a doctor, and Pankajammal.
+His early education was in Hyderabad and Nellore and he was comfortable speaking Telugu.
 He obtained a BA Hons degree in economics (equivalent to Masters) and a degree in law from Madras University.
 He enrolled in the Madras Bar Council and started his practice in 1953 with the help of his advocate cousin Srinivasa Raghavan (Rajappa).

 In 1959, he married Vasanth Kannabiran.
 He moved to Hyderabad and set up practice there soon after his marriage.
-The couple were blessed with three children.
-His elder daughter, Chitra Kannabiran, a molecular biologist, was born in 1960; his second daughter, Kalpana Kannabiran, a sociologist, was born in 1961; and his son, Arvind Kannabiran, a cinematographer, was born in 1966.
+The couple had three children.
+His elder daughter, Chitra Kannabiran, a molecular biologist, was born in 1960.
+His second daughter, Kalpana Kannabiran, a sociologist, was born in 1961; and his son, Arvind Kannabiran, a cinematographer, was born in 1966.